nienbo/cache-buildkite-plugin/README.md

 ### S3

-This plugin uses AWS S3 cp to cache the paths into a bucket as defined by environment variables defined in your agent.
+This plugin uses AWS S3 `cp` to cache the paths into a bucket as defined by environment variables defined in your agent.
+Content of the paths will be packed with `tar` before upload `cp` and single tarball will be copied to s3.

 ```yml
 steps: